Our last post about Parker Hannifin’s pricing strategy brought up a lot of great questions from our readers and colleagues.

 They grouped their 800,000 products into categories based on their level of differentiation in the market.
 For their most highly differentiated products with little or no competition, they raised prices substantially.
 Then they implemented less dramatic increases for more competitive categories.
 As a result, they generated an additional $200 million in operating income.

-Their story offers a great case study on pricing strategy.
+Their story offers a great case study on a new pricing strategy.
 But the question we’re hearing is “How do I evaluate whether I can truly increase prices without jeopardizing my sales volume and profitability?”

 After all, a price increase can be very risky.
 As we all know, when you increase prices, you should expect a drop in sales volume.
 But the real question is this: By how much will that volume rise or fall?